VidyaAg/Quantumcart/README.md

 ## Quantumcart
 Quantumcart is a powerful and modern e-commerce platform designed to provide a seamless shopping experience.
-This repository contains all the source code and documentation you need to set up and run your own online store using Quantumcart.

 ### Features
 In Progress...